 The Single Discount Rate (SDR) is equivalent to applying these two rates to the benefits that are projected to be paid during the different time periods.
 The SDR reflects (1) the long-term expected rate of return on pension plan investments (during the period in which the fiduciary net position is projected to be sufficient to pay benefits) and (2) a tax-exempt municipal bond rate based on an index of 20-year general obligation bonds with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).

-The pension plan's fiduciary net position was projected to be sufficient to make all projected future benefit payments through the year of 2061.
-Therefore, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2061, and the municipal bond rate was applied to all benefit payments after that date.
-For the purpose of this valuation, the expected rate of return on pension plan investments is 7.75%; the municipal bond rate is 3.56%; and the resulting Single Discount Rate is 6.44%.
+For the purpose of this valuation, the expected rate of return on pension plan investments is 7.75%; the municipal bond rate is 3.63%; and the resulting Single Discount Rate is 6.32%.

 Pension Plan Fiduciary Net Position